“It happened to me. It could ha happen to you. In fact, it could happen to any insulin-dependent person living with diabetes.”

 I remember feeling sick a lot while feeling helpless and alone with the illness.
 I was never diagnosed with depression, but I defiantly felt depressed.
 My mother sent me to therapy when I was 12 years old.
 I didn’t directly talk about my diabetes, but the psychotherapy did make me feel better about myself.
 I realized in therapy that there were just something I couldn’t control but somethings I could.

 I was depressed and burnt out by nine years old, but I didn’t realize it.
-I believed what most people believe, that depressed people have no motivation and sleep on the couch all day.
+I believed what most people think, that depressed people have no motivation and sleep on the couch all day.
 I didn’t always feel depressed, sad or anxious.
-There were good days and bad days.
-I thought that feeling sad, down, lonely and angry was a normal part of life.
-On the good day’s I forgot about the bad one’s, and on a bad day, I just prayed for it to be over.
+There were good days and sick days.
+I thought that feeling sad, down, lonely and angry was a regular part of life.
+On the good day’s I forgot about the bad ones, and on a bad day, I just prayed for it to be over.
 When this is all you know, how would anyone know different?

 Here is the catch.
 How much clarity did I have to my actions and when it came to diabetes management?
 What did taking responsibility, really mean?
 I believe I started using a glucose meter when I was 16 years old.
 It was when I started noticing my management errors.
 At first, I started taking responsibility, to much responsibility.
 This responsibility caused a lot of undue stress in my life.

 As a teenager, I didn’t have many ways to cope with this unnecessary stress or being responsible for diabetes mismanagement and didn’t think about going back to therapy, so I went into denial.
 If I thought my blood sugars were high or low, I wouldn’t test and only tested if I thought my blood sugars were good.
 My poor management and denial went on for a few years, but eventually, I returned to therapy because I was tired of struggling with the physical and emotional trauma/drama.